 Part 12: Challenges of Orthodox Thought & Life

 OCPM is honored to be in partnership with the St. Athanasius Academy of Orthodox Theology, an academic community of the Antiochian Orthodox Christian Archdiocese of North America.
-Students who are ready to take their education and their faith to the next level can earn a Bachelor’s-level degree in Orthodox Theology entirely from prison.
-Below are examples of recent class offerings.
+Students who are ready to take their education and their faith to the next level can earn a certificate in Orthodox Theology entirely from prison.

-If you or someone you know is ready to enroll in our Self-Directed Study Course or any course offerings through St. Athanasius College, contact us directly so we can get you started.
+If you or someone you know is ready to enroll in our education offerings, contact us directly so we can get you started.

 All courses and course materials are entirely free to anyone in prison, and you can enroll at any time.